Big Rigs

 The Big Rigs are the apex predator of the road, however, we aren’t the prey.
 They’re professional drivers running to a schedule.

 Flicking further through Big Rigs, I come to the classified section.
-Seductive advertisements for pre loved Rigs lovingly cared for or long haul interstate employment opportunities for those with the desire.
+Seductive advertisements for pre-loved Rigs lovingly cared for and long haul interstate employment opportunities for those willing to have ” A red hot go ‘ please call Gary directly on the number supplied.

 I can see the attraction.